Ws041/DeadLetterOffice_Day1/README.md

 ## Background
 The game is made in Unity 2D as part of a solo personal project, where I set out to study documents-inspection games such as Papers, Please.<br>
 Dead Letter Office implements procedural generation (to generate a unique mail, stamp, and letter contents every time).
+## Features
+* Drag and drop documents across the screen, placing them on top of the pile.
+* Procedurally generated mails and letters that are unique in content, stamps, sender, and receiver each time.
+* Accuracy-checking and penalization system.
+* Dynamic textbox system, adjustable to length of text.
 # Accessing Scripts & Art Assets
 **Assets > Sprites** <br>
 Everything is organized by the type of in-game object.
 For example, a letter asset will have its own folder that includes all its associated art, animations, and C# scripts. <br>